Phuket on track to reopen to vaccinated international tourists from July 1

 Incoming international tourists will be allowed to travel freely on the island and must stay for a minimum of seven days before they will be permitted to travel elsewhere in the country.
 But Yuthasak notes this is subject to the overall Covid-19 situation in Thailand and could change.

-"For the initial stage, only fully vaccinated tourists are allowed in," he said when asked about reports that minors who haven't received the Covid-19 vaccine could fly in with their parents.
+"For the initial stage, only fully vaccinated tourists are allowed in," he said when asked about reports that children who haven't received the Covid-19 vaccine could fly in with their parents.

 Further details, such as which countries qualify as "low-risk," are yet to be confirmed, but the TAT says it will update its website regularly with information as it becomes available.
 The reopening plan is reliant on efforts to vaccinate 70% of the island's residents.
 A massive vaccination drive is now underway and, according to recent media reports, officials have already vaccinated 50% of the provincial population.